IU5HKU/MiniWXStation/README.md

 	//Writes a byte;
 void writeRegister(uint8_t, uint8_t);
 ```
-my advice is to keep unchanged those values, really, but  maybe in the near future, if people really need this, i'll add a "calibration menu", let me know.
+my advice is to keep unchanged those values, really, the SparkfunBME280 Library already use the calibration registers values to output temperature, relative humidity and pressure with high precision, greater than what is needed for this kind of applications, the functions are the specular copy of what Bosch reccomended in his datasheet.

 # lwIP